East Texas Oil Field

 The East Texas Oil Field is a large oil and gas field in east Texas.
 Covering 140000 acre and parts of five counties, and having 30,340 historic and active oil wells, it is the second-largest oil field in the United States outside Alaska, and first in total volume of oil recovered since its discovery in 1930.

 Over 5.42 Goilbbl of oil have been produced from it to-date.
-It is a component of the Mid-continent oil province, the huge region of petroleum deposits extending from Kansas to New Mexico to the Gulf of Mexico.
+It is a component of the Mid-continent oil field, the huge region of petroleum deposits extending from Kansas to New Mexico to the Gulf of Mexico.